MicrosoftDocs/learn/learn-pr/azure/create-azure-active-directory-test-environment/includes/3-exercise-set-up-azure-active-directory-test-environment.md

 ## Populate your tenant with users

 If you didn't use a Microsoft 365 developer subscription to add test users to your tenant, or those test users don't meet your testing needs, you can add more yourself.
+To create users, the account running the code needs Global Administrator or User Administrator role in the directory.

 For convenience, you may want to invite yourself and other members of your development team to be guest users in the tenant.
 This will create separate guest objects in the test tenant, but means you only have to manage one set of credentials for your corporate account and your test account.